-The Old Treasury Building is not currently accepting applications for education guides.
+The Old Treasury Building is accepting applications for Education Sessional Guides.

 The Old Treasury Building is regarded as one of the finest nineteenth-century buildings in Australia.
 The Building occupies a unique position in the history of Melbourne.
 It is located at 20 Spring Street at the top of Collins Street.
 The OTB Director has responsibility for the overall management of the site, staff and volunteers.

 At the Old Treasury Building we aim to bring the museum to life and nurture it for the people of Victoria and beyond.
 We present lively and inclusive programs that tell Victorian stories, contribute to community connectedness and inspire a sense of place.